louis-tru/quark/docs/CURRENT_WORK.md

 Historical references to Compute AA or Compute GRID AA in this document refer to the CGAA research path.

+### CGAA Production Integration Baseline

+The current local baseline starts moving CGAA from `test/compute_aa/` into the production renderer:

+- `src/render/cgaa.*` defines the production CPU/GPU data contract and
+  `buildCGAADrawData()`, including flattened edges, compact boundary tiles, uniform tiles, tile-edge slices, and backdrop rows/events.
+- `src/render/shader/cgaa.glsl` is currently compute-only and writes coverage into an R8 atlas region.
+Metal shader generation already retains its compute source and generated binding indices, but MetalCanvas does not yet encode or dispatch the CGAA compute command.
+- The current worktree removes the old device-MSAA path in preparation for CGAA experiments.
+- `GPUCanvas::Inl::fillPathColor()` is temporarily disabled, so color path fills render nothing until the first Metal CGAA color command is connected.

+The next integration step is deliberately narrow and test-oriented: add a `GPUCanvas` backend command such as `drawCGAAColorCmd`, implement it first for Metal, invoke it from `fillPathColor()`, and have the CGAA compute shader apply solid premultiplied color directly to the current target.
+This is not yet the final paint/blend/clip architecture. `buildCGAADrawData()` must also stop emitting outside uniform tiles; production direct-target drawing only needs boundary tiles and filled inside tiles.

 An isolated Metal Compute AA prototype now lives in `test/compute_aa/` and is wired into the macOS test target.
 It demonstrates CPU-flattened path edges, 16x16 tile binning, fixed-grid subpixel winding coverage, a coverage texture, and solid